 If you believe your child is old enough and mature enough to discuss heterosexual sex, you can introduce same-sex options too.
 For women, you can talk about mutual vaginal stimulation, oral sex, kissing and breast play.
 For men, you can explain anal sex, with caveats that it is sometimes more difficult (for men or women), and that not all male couples engage in anal sex.
 Make sure to include a discussion about safe sex practices and techniques, and reassure your child you’re taking precautions and protecting yourself against sexually transmitted diseases.

-Young people today are more likely to be casual about same-sex relationships, which is actually a great thing.
-There are an estimated two million children being raised by same-sex couples.
+Young people today more likely to be casual about same-sex relationships, which is actually a great thing. are There are an estimated two million children being raised by same-sex couples.
 Sometimes we want to shield our children from things we think are too difficult for them to handle, but we’re projecting our own fears and insecurities onto them.
 Our children just want straight talk from us before they go back to playing their video games.

 If religious beliefs lead you to feel conflicted, it’s best to work on reconciling those within yourself before addressing the issue with your child, because you want to keep the conversations as simple as possible.
 The thing to remember is that you will be the one who primarily shapes your child’s views on sex and relationships.
 So being honest is definitely the best policy here, and respecting your child’s intelligence and maturity is key.
 I have a hunch it won’t be hard as you think.